EberlyODL/phys211/week-1b-learning-to-learn-and-1d-kinematics.md

+##  Week 1B.
+Learning to Learn and 1D Kinematics.

 In this half-week, we will start the subject of kinematics.

  Kinematics is about representing and describing motion quantitatively.
 The simplest is one-dimensional motion at constant velocity.